herandolph/IAV_population-variation/README.md

-# population variation in the immune response to flu
+# population variation in the immune response to influenza
 code necessary to reproduce the main analyses published in:

 Genetic ancestry impacts the immune response to influenza infection